The Charities

 World Horse Welfare

-World Horse Welfare proactively supports the responsible use of horses in sport and is an independent welfare adviser to both the Fédération Equestre Internationale (FEI) and British Horseracing Authority (BHA).
+World Horse Welfare actively supports the responsible involvement of horses in sport and is an independent welfare adviser to the British Horseracing Authority (BHA), the International Horse Sports Confederation (IHSC) and the Fédération Equestre Internationale (FEI).

-In the UK our dedicated network of Field Officers investigate and resolve thousands of welfare problems, and we run four Rescue and Rehoming Centres where horses in need can receive specialist care, undergo rehabilitation and find loving new homes through our rehoming scheme – the largest of its kind in the UK.
+In Britain we rescue and rehome more horses each year than any other charity, and run four Rescue and Rehoming Centres where horses in need can receive specialist care, undergo rehabilitation and find loving new homes through our rehoming scheme – the largest of its kind in the UK.
 Since 2015, former racehorses are also benefitting from our expertise as we prepare them for second careers and find them loving new homes as part of our ongoing collaboration with the Retraining of Racehorses (RoR).

-Our international programmes in Africa, Latin America and Asia alleviate the suffering of many thousands of working horses by sharing essential horse care knowledge and skills to horse owning communities in the developing world who rely on their animals for their livelihoods.
+Encouraged by Sir Peter to establish projects to help working horses overseas, our international programmes in Africa, Latin America and Asia have been going strong for 30 years, helping to alleviate the suffering of many thousands of working horses by sharing essential horse care knowledge and skills with horse owning communities who rely on their animals for their livelihoods.

 We also work tirelessly to change legislation and attitudes to horse welfare through campaigns and education, including our founding campaign to end the suffering endured by thousands of horses transported long-distance across Europe to slaughter each year.

 Sir Peter was a true champion of horses and of World Horse Welfare.
-We were privileged that Sir Peter was a close friend and Vice President of the charity during our decades-long relationship in which he inspired and shaped our international work and actively supported our campaigns to improve horse welfare in the UK and abroad.
+We were privileged that Sir Peter was a close friend and Vice President of the charity during our decades-long relationship.

-The Trust has also generously sponsored a key forum of equine sector debate afforded by World Horse Welfare's Annual Conference in recent years, and has been fundamental in supporting the charity in its work training equine vets in China and reaching more horse-owning communities in Haiti who depend on their equines for their independence and resilience.
+The Trust has also generously sponsored a key forum of equine sector debate afforded by World Horse Welfare's Annual Conference in recent years, and has been fundamental in supporting the charity in its work training equine vets in China and reaching more horse-owning communities in Haiti.

 We rely on the generosity of our supporters to continue our work and are extremely grateful for the vital funding that The Sir Peter O'Sullevan Charitable Trust has provided since 1998.